TheFjonG/Discord4JDocumentation/pages/user.rst

         channel.sendMessage("Hello User");
     }

 There's an overload of information at our `Java Docs`_.
-This is just a little piece of the awesomeness
+This is just a little slice of the awesomeness.

 .. _Discord API Chat: https://discord.gg/0SBTUU1wZTX5pYo1
 .. _Java Docs: https://austinv11.github.io/Discord4J/docs.html